 - Competent Person: Once the competent person has evaluated the site conditions and necessary control measures have been implemented, the competent person shall sign the Excavation Permit and post it at the entrance of the excavation, or other central location.
 Personnel shall not enter the excavation until the permit has been completed, control measures implemented, and entry has been authorized on the form.
-All entrants must review the information provided on the excavation permit so that hazards are known and protective measures understood.
-If any of the controls identified on the permit have been altered, removed, or damaged entry should not occur until the competent person has re-evaluated the situations and corrective measures have been taken. - In case of emergency: Contact Liberty University Police Department (LUPD) at 434-592-3911 immediately!
+All entrants must review the information provided on the excavation permit so that hazards are known, and protective measures understood.
+If any of the controls identified on the permit have been altered, removed, or damaged, entry should not occur until the competent person has re-evaluated the situations and corrective measures have been taken. - In case of emergency: Contact 911 or Liberty University Police Department (LUPD) at 434-592-3911immediately!
 Personnel shall have a means of contacting emergency services in the event of an emergency.
-When radio contact is the primary means of communication, and phone service is not available contact LUPD via radio on channel 1.
-LUPD's radio call sign is Liberty.